MriniGh/alx-system_engineering-devops/0x00-shell_basics/README.md

-task 7 : Move the file betty from /tmp/ to /tmp/my first directory. task 8 : delete betty task 9 : delete myfirst directory
+task 7 : Move the file betty from /tmp/ to /tmp/my first directory. task 8 : delete betty task 9 : delete myfirst directory task 10 :changes the working directory to the previous one.